StreamCo/react-coding-challenge/README.md

 * A "Series" page
 * A "Movies" page

-The built assets should be placed in a folder named `dist` with an entry point file of `index.html`.
+The deployable solution should be built in a folder named `dist` with an entry point file of `index.html`.

 Please create components for each part of the page (eg. header, content, footer, etc).
 Assets are provided in the `assets` folder.

-The pages should be usable on mobile and tablet devices.
+The pages should also be usable on mobile and tablet devices.

-You can assume that you do not have to support browsers without features such as `fetch` or `flexbox`.
+You can assume that you do not have to support legacy browsers without features such as `fetch` or `flexbox`.

 ### "Home" Page